In this article, you will be geared with the essential details about the central air conditioner. Keep reading and find out more!

 This warranty would help the air conditioning system to keep running for a long time.
 Before buying a unit, you have to read the warranty thoroughly and in full and make sure that you definitely understand the terms and restrictions.

 These warranties could vary by manufacturer, and some cover most of the AC unit while others cover certain parts only.
 It is normal to have a 10-year warranty on the compressor and a five-year warranty on the remaining parts.
-Other models might offer a lifetime warranty on the compressor, considered as the most expensive part of the central air conditioner.
+Other models might offer a lifetime warranty on the compressor, considered the most expensive part of the central air conditioner.

 Common Problems with Central Air Conditioners